Position summary

 In westerhoff-madhyamaka-2009, Westerhoff presents Nāgārjuna’s philosophy as a unified systematic project centred on the denial of substance (svabhāva as substance-svabhāva).
 His central innovation is a threefold analysis of svabhāva — essence-svabhāva, substance-svabhāva, and absolute svabhāva — which he argues reduces to a twofold distinction: absolute svabhāva is essence-svabhāva applied universally (emptiness is the essential property of all objects).
 The resulting position is a general metaphysical anti-realism and anti-foundationalism, combined with epistemological contextualism and truth as warranted assertibility.
 He insists on the cognitive dimension of svabhāva: it is not merely a theoretical concept but a cognitive default requiring meditative practice to overcome.

-In westerhoff-nihilist-2016, he pushes this framework further, arguing that the nihilist interpretation of Madhyamaka is both textually and philosophically defensible — but only in a carefully qualified form.
+In westerhoff-nihilist-interpretation-2016, he pushes this framework further, arguing that the nihilist interpretation of Madhyamaka is both textually and philosophically defensible — but only in a carefully qualified form.
 His “consistent nihilism” (eliminativism about the dependent + non-foundationalism) avoids the five forms of nihilism that Madhyamaka explicitly rejects.
 He proposes an “equilibrium principle” whereby the best interpretation of Madhyamaka is opponent-relative: against today’s naturalistic realism, the nihilist reading provides the sharpest edge.

 Hermeneutical approach